Juancano5304/zemoga-flutter-app/zemoga_flutter_app/README.md

 ## About myself

-I'm a Flutter developer from Medellin, Colombia, with 30 years old i'm very entusiatic about the mobile development.
-With almost 6 years of mobile experience mostly in Android native Apps i decide this year to give a change to my career and introduce into the Flutter world and i'm really happy to be able to perform such a beautiful apps.
+I'm a 30 years old Flutter developer from the city of Medellín, Colombia; which is enthusiastic on current mobile development.
+With almost 6 years of mobile experience focused in Android native Apps, this year, I decided to give a chance to my career considering my professional knowledge into going deeper on Flutter world; such a goal makes me excited just about thinking how I'll perform what consider such beautiful apps to work with.
+So far, I've worked on:
-I had worked on:
 * Animations
 * Testing
 * MVVM
 * Clean Architecture
 * Provider
 * Routing
-* And a lot of libraries and dependencies as:
+* And a lot of libraries and dependencies such as:
   * Dio
   * Http
   * ImagePicker

 ## Architecture

-I decided to build this application on Clean Architecture only with the purpose that probe that i'm able to understand SOLID principles and this Bussiness orientated architecture.
+The only purpose what I develop this application on Clean Architecture is about to probe that i'm able to understand the SOLID principles, as well as this Bussiness orientated architecture

 ## State Managment

-I used Provider as state managment because is my strongest skill.
-Also i had been worked with MVVM architecture nevertheless i have the knowledge of cubit and bloc but never used before same as getx.
+I used Provider as state managment since it's my strongest skill.
+I've worked with MVVM architecture, nevertheless, I have knowledge on Cubit and Bloc which I've never used before as I do on Getx.

 ## Unit Testing

 I made some unit testing about models, repositories and datasources, including network verification and cache validation.
-Also have skills with widget and integration testing but is not included because of the limited time.
+My skills also outstand on widget and testing integration, however such skills are not included because there's not enough time to invest in currently.

 ## Thanks

-Thanks for the oportunity to give a chance un Zemoga
+Thanks for the oportunity to give a chance in Zemoga